emretpcu/AcademicWordNet.MvcCoreWebUI/README.md

 5. Run database migrations to create the necessary tables.
 6. Build and run the application.
 7. As an administrator, manage student registrations and oversee content quality through the admin panel.

+## Default Admin Credentials

+In this project, an admin account with the username "adminuser" and the password "Admin1-" is automatically created.
+Please make sure to change the password for security reasons after the initial setup.